Deputy Director, Free Expression Project

 CDT works to preserve freedom of expression and other human rights online through a variety of strategies, including advocacy, public education, and research.
-CDT engages in legislative debates and litigation at the state, national, and regional level in the U.S. and E.U.; participates in agency rulemaking and other policy development processes, domestically and globally; and works to build best practices with industry and with other civil society advocates.
-We work to preserve the open internet as an enabler of individuals’ fundamental rights to freedom of expression and access to information, by holding governments and companies accountable for the ways they shape our online environment and seeking to empower individuals and communities.
+CDT engages in legislative debates and litigation at the state, national, and regional level in the U.S. and EU; participates in agency rulemaking and other policy development processes, domestically and globally; and works to build best practices with industry and with other civil society advocates.
+We seek to preserve the open internet as an enabler of individuals’ fundamental rights to freedom of expression and access to information, by holding governments and companies accountable for the ways they shape our online environment and working to empower individuals and communities.

 Key responsibilities for this position include:

 - Executing CDT’s strategic advocacy plan for specific topics within the Free Expression Project, including formulating legal and policy positions, developing advocacy strategies, coordinating across CDT teams, coalition-building and engaging with external stakeholders;

 - Writing in a variety of formats, including blog posts, advocacy material, white papers, legislative analysis, and amicus briefs;

 - Conducting research to support the development of CDT’s legal and policy positions and collaborating with CDT’s Research team and other staff on the production of research-based reports and articles;